vivian-1372/personal/content/posts/2021-09-09-decision-making-and-heuristics/index.en.md

 # Introduction
 This is the first Data Exploration task of Fall 2021!
 Welcome.
-This week, my classmates of Government 1372 (Political Psychology) and I worked with our in-class survey results to observe how susceptible we are to cognitive biases.
+This week, my classmates of Government 1372 (Political Psychology) and I worked with our in-class survey results to observe how susceptible we are to cognitive biases and discuss how that may affect our decision-making.

-# Part 1: Cognitive Biases

-You may have noticed that the questions on the survey you took during class last week were based on the Kahneman (2003) reading you did for this week.
-The goal for this set of questions is to examine those data to see if you and your classmates exhibit the same cognitive biases that Kahneman wrote about.
-The data you generated is described below.

-**Data Details:**
+# Data Details

-* File Name: \texttt{bias\_data.csv}
+*File Name: \texttt{bias\_data.csv}

-* Source: These data are from the in-class survey you took last week.
+*Source: These data are from the in-class survey you took last week.
 Variable Name         | Variable Description
 --------------------- | --------------------------------------
 \texttt{id}         | Unique ID for each respondent